altipla-consulting/libs/README.md

 List of Go utils and shared code for [Altipla Consulting](https://www.altiplaconsulting.com/) projects.

 > **WARNING:** We do incompatible releases from minor to minor because it is an internal lib.
-Patch are always compatible and fix broken things.
+Patches are always compatible and fix broken things.

 ### Install